QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 Traditional IAM frameworks, designed for human users and deterministic software processes, are insufficient to model the dynamic trust governance aspects of  autonomous agents.
 The emerging Trust I&C approaches extend beyond static identity and permission models to incorporate context-awareness, temporal constraints, and behavior-driven trust evaluation.
-Since this is a cross cutting concen with Security, it requires broader discussion on whether Trust governance and control should be driven by an Agent Governance Control Plane or a separate Security governance plane.
+Since this is a cross cutting concern with Security, it requires broader discussion on whether Trust governance and control should be driven by an Agent Governance Control Plane or a separate Security governance plane.

 Some of the approaches followed for controlling the agent trust are given below: